 On the other hand, it is necessary to know how to remove tartar once it has appeared.
 In this case, the options are limited.
 It is best to go to the dentist to do a mouth cleaning, it is the best solution, although there are also some home remedies that can help.

 To combat the development of bacterial plaque, the most important thing is to brush your teeth.
 It is very important to do it after each meal, although sometimes it is difficult to always do it.
 It is advisable to bring a brush (there are folding), but three times a day is a reasonable minimum amount to take care of oral health.

 Flossing is an essential element to clean the mouth.
 Not all people use it, but it is necessary to use it to reach the most difficult areas.
 The brush can not rub the space between the teeth, and the plate can proliferate there.
 That is why it is important to floss at least once a day, preferably before going to sleep.

 Bicarbonate is a product that can be a recommended home remedy.
-It allows to fight the calcification of the bacterial plaque, besides that it also allows to whiten the teeth.
-It is a simple advice that can help some people wonder how to remove tartar from their teeth.
+It allows fighting the calcification of the bacterial plaque, besides that, it also allows to whiten the teeth.
+It is simple advice that can help some people wonder how to remove tartar from their teeth.